orcfax/docs/docs/developer-manual/archived-resources.md

 off-chain data by smart contracts on the Cardano blockchain.

-The Orcfax team developed the Cardano Open Oracle Protocol as a Catalyst funded research project that aimed to maximize the eUTXO model and leveraged design principles, [CIP-31][cip-31], and [CIP-32][cip-32] to prioritize a cost-sensitive, post-Vasil native method for publishing secure, signed, datums on-chain for Reference Input consumption by Cardano dApps.
+The Orcfax team developed the Cardano Open Oracle Protocol as a Catalyst funded research project that aimed to maximize the [eUTXO][utxo-1] model and leveraged design principles, [CIP-31][cip-31], and [CIP-32][cip-32] to prioritize a cost-sensitive, post-Vasil native method for publishing secure, signed, datums on-chain for Reference Input consumption by Cardano dApps.